 Our moral clarity about a problem turns the protagonists into our heroes and the antagonists into our villains.
 We thus follow their story with strong emotions, which burst out at the climax, where we find out who wins.

-Our hero fights hard to defeat the story’s problem, but his superior morality, justice, and heroism isn’t enough.
+Our hero fights hard to defeat the story’s problem, but his superior morality, justice, and heroism aren’t enough.
 He’s often too weak or unskilled, and the villain beats him bloody.
 On the verge of failure, the hero needs to find something, something that’ll turn the tide.
 He searches, sees, and reaches for his salvation: a tool or a weapon—whether it’s a gun, magic book, or lightsaber.

 Will our hero reach it first, or will the enemy?
 We in the audience, like extras in the story, hold our breath because the story’s society is controlled not by desires, opinions, or rules, but by which character holds the tools.
 The wielder is the victor.
 The victor writes the rules.
 It’s a lesson we need to learn for ourselves.

-A New Empowering Philosophy Called Techvolution
+Techvolution: A New Empowering Philosophy

 The rules.
 We think they control us.
 They don’t.
 I’ll show you why.